 The rosewood fish-mouth plane won an honorable mention last summer in the Design in Wood competition at Del Mar, and as I happened to glom onto a quantity of ebony earlier this year, I decided to make a second No. 3 to match it, more or less.

-If the proof is in the pudding, take a look at what one of the planes did with some ornery black locust:
+Does all this amount to overkill?
+I think not, because I like the result.
+Here’s what one of the planes did with some ornery black locust:

 Here is the same plane working against the grain: